oci-landing-zones/terraform-oci-modules-networking/examples/private-service-access/README.md

 6. **(Optional) Configure additional networking controls** by extending each PSA entry with the `nsg_ids` or `nsg_keys` attributes.
 Supplying `nsg_keys` lets the module resolve the IDs of NSGs created within the same configuration.

-7. **(Optional) Attach Zero Trust Packet Routing (ZPR) security attributes** by adding a nested `zpr_attributes` block that matches the namespace and attribute names defined in your tenancy.
+7. **(Optional) Attach Zero Trust Packet Routing (ZPR) security attributes** by adding a `zpr_attributes` list of objects that matches the namespace and attribute names defined in your tenancy.
 For example:

    ```hcl
    private_service_access = {